"You mainly suffer from anxiety.", what you've probably been told

 Outcomes from people with POTS / dysautonomia

-One short email each Sunday — anonymised stories from people who got their GP to take them seriously.
+One short email each Sunday, anonymised stories from people who put their case to their GP in writing.